Dataport/polar/packages/plugins/AddressSearch/README.md

 ##### addressSearch.searchMethodsObject.queryParameters (type:bkg)

 In _BKG_ mode, queryParameter's key-value pairs are used in the service query.
 E.g. `{filter: { bundesland: 'Bremen' }}` results in the GET request URL having `&filter=bundesland:Bremen` as suffix.
+Since `queryParameters` is a general type it has to be specified that in this case it is the type `BKGParameters`.

 For more options, please check the [official documentation](https://sg.geodatenzentrum.de/web_public/gdz/dokumentation/deu/geokodierungsdienst.pdf) regarding what query parameters are interpreted.